cid-harvard/vis-toolkit/README.md

 # vis-toolkit

+Yet another toolkit based on top of **D3**.
+Here are its singularities:

-* A simple, fast visualization toolkit based on D3 charts
+* A simple, fast and extensible visualization rendering
+* Allows complex charts composition with nesting
 * Enables storytelling with step by step display and annotations
 * Allows transitions between charts using points
-* Extensible with a modular architecture to allow nested and connected charts

-The toolkit displays **items** (e.g. countries, products) for one or multiple **dimensions** (e.g. population, gdp) for one or multiple **time points**.
+The core idea of the toolkit is to display **items** (e.g. countries, products) for one or multiple **dimensions** (e.g. population, gdp) for one or multiple **time points**.
 It uses templates that are a superimposition of layers that reproduce standard charts (treemap, scatterplot).
 Within this template, each **item** is encoded using a graphica marks (e.g. circle, rectangle).

 * From a user perspective, it is built around the following interactions:
  * `.highlight()` highlights one single item of interest